-Public reporting burden for this collection of information is estimated to average 0.50 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-This agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless that collection displays a valid OMB control number Assurances of confidentiality are not provided under this collection.
+OMB Burden Statement: The public reporting burden for this collection of information is estimated to average 0.50 hours per response, including the time for re viewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+As surances of confidentiality are not provided under this collection.
+Send comments regarding this burden estimate or any other aspect of this collection of informat ion, including suggestions to reduce this burden, to the Office of Public and Indian Housing, US.
+Department of Housing and Urban Development, Washington, DC 20410.
+HUD may not conduct and sponsor, and a person is not required to respond to, a collection of information unless the collection displays a valid contr ol number.